 FAQ’s

-By the way, there are many parts to a turbocharger.
-But there are three main parts to a turbocharger. turbine wheel, compressor wheel, shaft and bearing.
+Actually, there are many parts of turbocharger.
+But a turbocharger has three main parts.
+Turbine wheel, compressor wheel, shaft and bearing.

 The turbo pressure is controlled by the actuator and wastegate, due to which the turbocharger works successfully.

-The reason for the failure of any turbocharger is the lack of lubrication of the internal parts. because the shaft of the turbocharger works on the basis of lubrication.
-But due to a lack of lubrication, these shafts seize, due to overheating from friction.
-Or there is looseness in the shaft, due to which the compressor wheel breaks.
+The cause of any turbocharger failure is lack of lubrication in the internal parts.
+Because the shaft of the turbocharger works on the basis of lubrication.
+But due to lack of lubrication, the shafts wear out, become loose or seized, due to which the compressor or turbine wheel stops spining.